-- Current and previous mental illness and mental retardation including, if (1) available, previous treatment history; history. - Dangerousness to self, as defined in G.S.
-122C-3(11)a. or others, as defined (2) in G.S.
+- (1) Current and previous mental illness and mental retardation including, if available, previous treatment history; history. - (2) Dangerousness to self, as defined in G.S.
+122C-3(11)a. or others, as defined in G.S.
 122C-3(11)b.;G.S.
-122C-3(11)b. - Ability to survive safely without inpatient commitment, including the (3) availability of supervision from family, friends or others; andothers. - (4) Capacity to make an informed decision concerning treatment. - After conclusion the examination the physician or eligible (d) of psychologist commitment examiner shall make the following determinations: - If the physician or eligible psychologist commitment examiner finds that:all (1) of the following: - The respondent is mentally ill;ill. a. - The respondent is capable of surviving safely in the community with b. available supervision from family, friends, or others; others. - Based on the respondent's psychiatric history, the respondent is in c. need of treatment in order to prevent further disability or deterioration that would predictably result in dangerousness as defined by G.S.
+122C-3(11)b. - (3) Ability to survive safely without inpatient commitment, including the availability of supervision from family, friends or others; andothers. - (4) Capacity to make an informed decision concerning treatment.

+(d) After the conclusion of the examination the physician or eligible psychologist commitment examiner shall make the following determinations:

+- (1) If the physician or eligible psychologist commitment examiner finds that:all of the following: - a.
+The respondent is mentally ill;ill. - b.
+The respondent is capable of surviving safely in the community with available supervision from family, friends, or others;others. - c.
+Based on the respondent's psychiatric history, the respondent is in need of treatment in order to prevent further disability or deterioration that would predictably result in dangerousness as defined by G.S.
 122C-3(11); and G.S.
-122C-3(11).

-d.
+122C-3(11). - d.
 The respondent's current mental status or the nature of the respondent's illness limits or negates the respondent's ability to make an informed decision to seek voluntarily or comply with recommended treatment.

-The physician or eligible psychologistcommitment examiner shall so show on the examination report and shall recommend outpatient commitment.
-In addition the examining physician or eligible psychologistcommitment examiner shall show the name, address, and telephone number of the proposed outpatient treatment physician or eenter.center in accordance with subsection (f) of this section.
+The physician or eligible psychologist commitment examiner shall so show on the examination report and shall recommend outpatient commitment.
+In addition the examining physician or eligible psychologist commitment examiner shall show the name, address, and telephone number of the proposed outpatient treatment physician or center.center in accordance with subsection (f) of this section.
 The person designated in the order to provide transportation shall return the respondent to the respondent's regular residence or, with the respondent's consent, to the home of a consenting individual located in the originating county, and the respondent shall be released from custody.